afkcodes/audio_x/README.md

 ### Contributions

-> if you like this and find any issues please do raise a bug, or if you find working on audio stuff interesting,
-> Do raise a PR for a feature or a fix.
+> If you like this and find any issues, please raise a bug, or if you find working on audio stuff interesting, do raise a PR for a feature or a fix.